CU-ESIIL/macrophenology/docs/resources/esiil_training.md

 ## Additional Resources
 - List of resources for further learning and exploration.
-- Links to community forums or groups for ongoing support and collaboration.
+- Links to community forums or groups for ongoing support and collaboration

-## Roundtable Event 1: PI/Team Leads Discussion (2 Hours)
-- A roundtable discussion for Principal Investigators and team leads.
-- Sharing experiences, challenges, and strategies among group leaders.
-- Fostering a collaborative network and problem-solving atmosphere.

-## Roundtable Event 2: Technical Leads Office Hours (2 Hours)
-- A roundtable and office hours session for technical leads.
-- Ensuring a thorough understanding of the ESIIL/CyVerse cyberinfrastructure.
-- Providing technical support and knowledge exchange.
+- Supplementary materials, reading lists, and links to online tutorials and documentation.

 ## Conclusion and Feedback
 - Recap of key takeaways from the training sessions and roundtables.
 - Collection of feedback for continuous improvement of the training program.

-## Additional Resources
-- Supplementary materials, reading lists, and links to online tutorials and documentation.